Frequently Asked Questions

 application eligibility requirements in order to begin your major courses.

 - What are those application eligibility requirements?

-Read complete details for applying to the BBA program or AB Economics program here.
+Complete details for applying to the BBA program or AB Economics program can be found

 - What is the ETS Proficiency Profile?